AngryAndConflict/skyrim-utils/README.md

 ### Skyrim - Generate Enchanted Versions
 Automatically generates Enchanted Versions for selected WEAP/ARMO records.
-Currently Script generates 31 enchanted copies of selected weapons per each, adds enchantment, alters new records value, and adds respected Suffixes for easy parsing and replace.
+Script generates 31 enchanted copies of selected weapons per each, adds enchantment, alters new records value, and adds respected Suffixes for easy parsing and replace.
 * For armors script will make only one enchanted copy per each, for now.
 * All enchanted versions will have it's proper Temper COBJ records as well.
 * For each selected record, will be created an individual Leveled List, with Base item + all it's enchanted versions.
 Each with count of 1, and based on enchantment level requirement